-  Benign prostatic hyperplasia is a common problem affecting men over the age of forty.
-By the time men turn 50 or older, an average of 40% have BPH to some degree.
+Benign prostatic hyperplasia is a common problem affecting men over the age of 40.
+By the time men turn 50 or older, an average of 40 percent have BPH to some degree.
 In BPH, the transition zone of the prostate enlarges, constricting the urethra, hindering, in some cases, the bladder’s ability to empty by throttling the flow of urine, which would normally move through the urethra and out of the bladder.

 This is the second most common kind of cancer affecting men, after skin cancer.
 Men who are at particular risk are:

-- Men older than fifty years of age
+- Men older than 50 years of age

 - Men with a family history of prostate cancer